Clinical scientist, medical physics

 Other routes to HCPC registration as a clinical scientist are offered by the:

 If you don't already have a degree, you can apply for the NHS Practitioner Training Programme (PTP), which provides undergraduate training leading to a BSc (Hons) Healthcare Science in radiotherapy physics, radiation physics or nuclear medicine.
-Courses are full time (usually three years).
-The PTP is also available as a Level 6 apprenticeship.
+Courses are full time (usually three years) and include both work-based and academic learning.
+The PTP is also available as a Level 6 apprenticeship, which combines paid work with part-time study for a degree.

 After graduating, you're eligible to apply for Professional Standards Authority (PSA) Accredited Voluntary Registration via the AHCS as a healthcare science practitioner.
 If you have a 2:1 or above you could also apply to the STP.